Prostate Cancer

 Surgery (Radical Prostatectomy)

 • The prostate and surrounding lymph nodes will be removed in surgery (prostatectomy).
-The resection can be done through conventional incisions or laparoscopic techniques, which are becoming popular.
+The resection can be done through conventional open surgery or minimally invasive surgery with or without the assistance from a robotic device.

 • After surgery, the patient may be at risk of urinary incontinence and impotence.